k2view-academy/K2View-Academy/articles/08_globals/05_globals_overrides_priorities.md

 ### Override Priority and Hierarchy

-The override priority **levels** are illustrated in the following diagram, where the upper level has the highest priority in all levels and scopes:
+The override prioritization is based on **levels** as illustrated in the following diagram, where the upper level has the highest priority:

 ##### <img src="images/08_05_globals_override_priority_perspct.png" alt="image" style="zoom:30%;" />